aditya1962/BuyGrand/Order_Application_Java/README.md

 <h2 id="installation"> Installation </h2>
 <br/>

-> **WARNING**: Following installation procedures are for Microsoft Windows systems only.
-Please follow similar steps when installing in other operating systems
+> **WARNING**: Following installation procedures are for Microsoft&#174; Windows&#174;
+ systems only.
+Please follow similar steps when installing in other operating systems.

 <br/>